Parts of a Root and Their Functions

 It is located a few millimeters above the root cap.
 The cells of the meristematic region are typically small, thin-walled, and contain dense protoplasm.
 Meristematic cells contain three layers: i) Dermatogen – the outermost layer, ii) Plerome – the middle layer, and iii) Periblem – the innermost layer.

 - Performing cell division to produce new cells for the developing root

 - Helping in root elongation

 It is located next to the meristematic region.
 They are incapable of cell division.

 - Helping to increase the length and size of the root cell that has lost the ability to multiply.

 - Helping in the absorption of water and minerals from the soil

 4) The Region of Maturation or Differentiation

-Also called the piliferous region, it is located next to the region of elongation.
-They develop when the cells of the elongation zone differentiate and mature into specialized tissues like root hairs, endodermis, cortex, etc.
+Located next to the region of elongation, it is also called the piliferous region.
+They develop when the cells of the elongation zone differentiate and mature into specialized tissues such as root hairs, endodermis, and cortex.